russelldb/riak_core/docs/ring_claim.md

 - vnodes within n partitions of each other should not be mapped to the same physical nodes (so that writes in a healthy cluster are always safely distributed across different nodes);

-- vnodes at the tail of the partition list, should not be mapped to the same physical nodes as vnodes at the front of the partition list (i.e. the above property must hold as the tail wraps around to the start);
+- vnodes at the tail of the partition list, should not be mapped to the same physical nodes as vnodes at the front of the partition list (i.e. the above property must hold as the ring wraps around to the start);

 - there should be an even distribution of vnodes across the physical nodes;